TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

   Patterns, trends, and associations requires a huge amount of processing power

   cloud Infrastructure provides the required high-performance computing and also makes it economically viable

+# PaaS - platform as a service

+- a cloud computing model that provides customers a complete platform to develop, deploy, manage, and run applications created by them or acquired from a 3rd party

+the PaaS providers host and manage everything at their data centers including:

+- servers
+- networks
+- storage
+- operating system
+- application runtimes
+- APIs
+- middleware
+- databases

+* The provider also takes care of the installation, configuration, and operator of the application infrastructure, leaving the user only responsible for the application code and maintenance

+* paid for on a usage basis and resources are purchased on-demand

+with Iaas, the cloud provider offers access to 'raw' computing resources such as servers, storage, and networking

+VS

+PaaS, the cloud service provider delivers and manages the entire platform infrastructure, abstracting users from the lower level details of the environment

+# essential characteristics of PaaS:

+- high level of abstraction provided to users,

+eliminating the complexity of deploying applications

+- provide support services and APIs that help simplify the job of developers

+- run-time environments; executes code according to applilcation owner and cloud provider policies

+- rapid deployment mechanisms - deploy, run, and scale applications efficiently

+- middleware capabilities - support a range of application infrastructure capabilities

+# Most important use case for PaaS is strategic - build, test, deploy, enhance, and scale applications rapidly and cost effevtively

+More Use Cases:

+- api development and management

+- internet of things (IoT) -

+- business analytics/intelligence

+- business process management (BPM)

+- Master data management (MDM)

+# Advantages of PaaS

+- scalability - made possible because of the rapid allocation and deallocation of resources with pay as you go model

+- faster time to market - APIs, support sevices, and middleware provided allows developers to focus their efforts on app development and testing

+- greater agility and innovation - can experiement with multiple languages, OS's, and tool without having to invest in the resources

+# Key PaaS offerings in todays market

+- AWS elastic beanstalk
+- cloud foundry
+- IBM cloud paks
+- windows azure
+- redhat open shift
+- magento commerce cloud
+- force.com
+- apache stratos

+# PaaS Risks

+- information security threats
+- dependency on service providers infrastructure
+- customers lack control over changes in strategy, service offerings, or tools